2026 NCAA Baseball Tournament: Field of 64 projections entering final week of regular season

 4. North Florida*

 Florida State won a series at Clemson over the weekend, and they’re now 36-15 overall, 17-10 in the ACC and No. 7 in RPI with the No. 5 strength of schedule.
-The Seminoles come in as our No. 10 overall seed in this week’s NCAA Tournament projections, but are still very much in the mix for a top eight seed.
+The Seminoles come in as our No. 10 overall seed in this week’s NCAA Tournament projections, but are still very much in the mix for a top-eight seed.
 They’re secure as a host.
 Oklahoma is stumbling, losing a series to Arkansas over the weekend.
-They’re still No. 20 in RPI, though, keeping them at least alive in the hosting discussion.
+The Sooners are still No. 20 in RPI, though, keeping them at least alive in the hosting discussion.

 Athens Regional